websterguy/foundry-pf1e-macros/README.md

 If Turn Alert module is active and there is currently a combat, will create an alert for when the summons expire.

+## deleteSummonsActors
+For use in conjunction with summonMonster.
+Just clears out actors from the designated folder, deleting old summons (but not their tokens).

 ## spontaneousCasting
 Provides simple menu for replacing a prepared spell slot with a casting of a class' spontaneous replacement spell of the same level or lower (e.g. Cure spells for good Clerics).